Winemaking Certificate Program

 Receive an introduction to the principal chemical and microbiological factors and analyses that influence wine production, and the effects of these processes on wine production.
 Developed with specific winemaking stages in mind, you will explore combined theory and practical winemaking analytical methods, the applications of which are important at various times and critical decision-making moments during winemaking.
 You'll receive information for understanding the parameters of juice, fermentation, wine ageing and conservation, problem solving, bottling and legal issues.
 Aspects of microbial control from grape harvest to bottling of wine will also be presented.
 These practical winery analyses will demonstrate various physical, chemical, biochemical, and microbiological methods.
 Emphasis will be given to competency in the theory and calculations of wine chemical and microbiological analyses toward wine quality controls.

-Introduction to Winemaking, Wine Production, This is the third course in the Winemaking Certificate Program and you MUST successfully complete (with a grade of "C" or better) all prerequisites in order to take this course.
+Introduction to Winemaking, Wine Production for Distance Learners, This is the third course in the Winemaking Certificate Program and you MUST successfully complete (with a grade of "C" or better) all prerequisites in order to take this course.

 This course is not currently scheduled.